EDUCBA

 MongoDB Users-1.4

-4. Change user Password in MongoDB
+4. Change the user Password in MongoDB

 • We can change the password of the existing user by using the change user password method in MongoDB.

-• We have to change the user_test user password to “user”.
+• We have to change the user_test user password to “user.”
 We need to pass the user’s current username and password to change the user’s password in MongoDB.

 • We need to specify the user name when we want to change the user password in MongoDB.